wronb-david/practice-projects/README.md

 ## XUnitTesting

 This project acts as a "playground" to experiment with the different features of the XUnit testing library.
-Also includes some design patterns.
+I'm also using this project to implement some of the common design patterns (Currently: Singleton & Decorator).